kevcraig/LED-Metro-Sign/README.md

 # LED-Metro-Sign

 Build you own real time Washington DC Metro board!
+This board was made to resemble the train prediction board found in DC metro stations.

 ## Hardware:
   1. Raspberry Pi Zero WH